-Be sure that you never add your own MX record(s) together with the SpamExperts records: this will result in only partial filtering of the e-mail, and not remove spam completely!
+Be sure to never add other MX record(s) together with the Spamexperts records: this will result in only partial filtering of the e-mail, and not remove spam completely!

-Once DNS zone details page is opened - click on "Enable" checkbox.
-Once page is refreshed you'll see your MX records automatically added to the zone.
+Once DNS zone details page is opened - click on Enable checkbox.
+Once page is refreshed the MX records will appear automatically added in to the zone.

-5) Now you need to configure your mail server to accept the spamfilter connections and treat them as 'trusted'.
+5) To configure the mail server to accept the spam-filter connections and treat them as 'trusted'.

-This can be done by whitelisting the domainname delivery.antispamcloud.com in your mailserver.
+This can be done by whitelisting the domain-name delivery.antispamcloud.com in the mail-server.

 6) In some cases SpamExperts server also needs to be added to the SPF record of the domain DNS zone.

-In order to do this, please add SPF record with the next content:
+In order to do this, please add the follow SPF record with the content below:

 "v=spf1 include:spf.antispamcloud.com -all"

-Or add include:spf.antispamcloud.com -all to your existing SPF record.
+Or add include:spf.antispamcloud.com -all to the existing SPF record.